Rules on advertising

 No tobacco advertising

 You cannot advertise tobacco and smoking products.
-Only specialist tobacco stores that meet specific conditions and that are registered with the Netherlands Food and Consumer Product Safety Authority (NVWA, in Dutch) are allowed to advertise.
+Only specialist tobacco stores that meet specific conditions and that are registered with the Netherlands Food and Consumer Product Safety Authority (NVWA, in Dutch) are allowed to advertise in specific ways.

 Distribution of unsolicited commercial messages (spam)

-You are not permitted to send unsolicited electronic messages by app, e-mail, or SMS (spam).
-For instance advertising for products and services or a newsletter for charitable purposes.
+You are not permitted to send unsolicited electronic messages by app, email, or SMS (spam messages).
+For instance, advertising for products and services or a newsletter for charitable purposes.

 You can only send advertising if it meets the following 3 conditions: